influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/https_setup.md

   https-private-key = "/etc/ssl/influxdb-selfsigned.key"
 ```

-#### Step 3: Restart InfluxDB
+#### Step 3: Restart InfluxEnterprise

-Restart the InfluxDB process for the configuration changes to take effect:
+Restart the InfluxEnterprise process for the configuration changes to take effect:
 ```
 sudo systemctl restart influxdb
 ```

 #### Step 4: Verify the HTTPS Setup

-Verify that HTTPS is working by connecting to InfluxDB with the [CLI tool](/influxdb/v1.3/tools/shell/):
+Verify that HTTPS is working by connecting to InfluxEnterprise with the [CLI tool](/influxdb/v1.3/tools/shell/):
 ```
 influx -ssl -unsafeSsl -host <domain_name>.com
 ```